 The report displays the survey statements used in the section on the left hand side of the page.
 Next to each statement is a strip graph showing the proportion of students or teachers who chose each of Strongly disagree, Disagree, Agree, and Strongly agree.
 For the aspect, Aggressive student culture, the responses are: Never or hardly ever, 1 or 2 times a year, 1 or 2 times a month, 1 or 2 times a week, and Almost every day.

-For the Items at a Glance report for student results a shadow strip graph plotted behind the school’s strip graph represents the pattern of responses from relevant national reference data.
-There is no reference data for Items at a Glance report for teacher results.
+For the Item report for student results a shadow strip graph plotted behind the school’s strip graph represents the pattern of responses from relevant national reference data.
+There is no reference data for Item report for teacher results.
 A large discrepancy may indicate that further investigation would be useful.
 Note that the reference data indicates an average over a large representative sample.
 It does not provide a “standard”, or a goal.

 A dividing line down the middle of the report is used to separate the strongly agree and agree categories from the strongly disagree and disagree categories.
 For the aspect Aggressive student culture a dashed line distinguishes it from other aspects.This allows the reader to see the overall level of agreement or disagreement with an item.

-If fewer than 10 students or 5 teachers respond, the graphs cannot be shown.
+If fewer than 10 students or 5 teachers respond, the graphs will not display to ensure anonymity.

 When making comparisons it will be important to bear in mind the number of students who have responded to the surveys.
 When the numbers represented in the graphs are small (fewer than about 30 students) a large percentage difference between groups may equate to only a few students.